ncpr1996/blogs_backup/clztj7y8e000209l6el4aergt.md

 **Use Snapshots Regularly :**

-* Create snapshots to back up data and facilitate recovery.
+* Take snapshots to help with recovery and data backup.

 **Monitor Performance :**